 Nature Refer to in the Nature vs. Nurture Debate

-What does Nature Refer to in the Nature vs. Nurture Debate? (for 2026)
+What does Nature Refer to in the Nature vs. Nurture Debate?

 The nature vs. nurture debate is one of the most enduring and influential discussions in psychology, sociology, and human development.